lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

   Since All-1 is reserved, MAX_WIND_FCN MUST be stricly less that (2^N)-1.

 * Message Integrity Check (MIC).
-  This field is optional.
-If present, it only appears in the All-1 SCHC Fragments.
+  This field only appears in the All-1 SCHC Fragments.
-  Its presence and size (called T, in bits) is defined by each Profile for each Rule ID.
+  Its size (called T, in bits) is defined by each Profile for each Rule ID.

   See {{IntegrityChecking}} for the MIC default size, default polynomials and details on its computation.